Our BoardBack to top

 Natalie is on maternity leave until Summer 2017.

 Kate is responsible for developing and delivering the Think Ahead programme.
-Having worked as a social worker for 25 years, Kate has extensive experience of working in senior operational roles to deliver integrated services and strategy across a wide range of mental health settings.
+Having worked as a social worker for over 25 years, Kate has extensive experience of working in senior operational roles to deliver integrated services and strategy across a wide range of mental health settings.
 In addition to this, Kate has worked for the Care Quality Commission as a Mental Health Act Commissioner.
 Kate has an MBA from the Open University, and is a fellow of the Higher Education Academy.
 She has also developed and delivered a number of management and leadership programmes in a freelance consultancy role.

 Ivan leads the attraction and selection of participants for the Think Ahead programme.
 He was previously Head of Staffing at The Challenge, recruiting thousands of youth workers for the National Citizen’s Service residential and community programme.
 Before that, he led a national project for WorldWide Volunteering, promoting voluntary work in schools, prisons and care homes and assessing candidates for the Vodafone World of Difference scheme.